glamod/cdm_reader_mapper/docs/tool-overview-databundle.rst

 Manipulate ``data`` and select subsets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For more details how to manipulate :py:class:`cdm_reader_mapper.DataBundle`s see :ref:`api:Manipualtion`.
+For more details how to manipulate :py:class:`cdm_reader_mapper.DataBundle` see :ref:`api:Manipualtion`.
 For more details how to select subsets of :py:class:`cdm_reader_mapper.DataBundle` see and :ref:`api:Selection`.

 Map ``data`` to the CDM_